-Katie is the NERSC Division Deputy and leads the Data Department at NERSC.
-As the Data Department Head at the National Energy Research Scientific Computing (NERSC) Center, Katie has oversight of the Data Science Engagement, Data and Analytics Services, Storage Systems, and Infrastructure Services groups.
+Katie Antypas is the NERSC Division Deputy and leads the Data Department at NERSC.
+As the Data Department Head at the National Energy Research Scientific Computing (NERSC) Center, she has oversight of the Data Science Engagement, Data and Analytics Services, Storage Systems, and Infrastructure Services groups.

-From 2012-2017, Katie lead the NERSC-8 system procurement resulting in the deployment of the Cori system (named after Nobel Laureate Gerty Cori).
+From 2012-2017, Katie led the NERSC-8 system procurement resulting in the deployment of the Cori system (named after Nobel Laureate Gerty Cori).
 The Cray XC system features 9300 Intel Knights Landing processors.
-The Knights Landing processors have over 60 cores with 4 hardware threads each and a 512 bit vector unit width.
-It will be crucial that users can exploit both thread and SIMD vectorization to achieve high performance on Cori.
-Additionally the Knights Landing architecture features high bandwidth on-package memory significantly faster than DRAM memory.
-The system also features the Cray Aries interconnect, 28 PB for a Lustre based file system, and a 'burst buffer' a layer of NVRAM that sits between the compute node memory and file system that will serve to accelerate I/O. Cori debuted as #6 on the Top500 list.
+The Knights Landing processors have over 60 cores with 4 hardware threads each and a 512-bit vector unit width.
+It is crucial that users can exploit both thread and SIMD vectorization to achieve high performance on Cori.
+Additionally, the Knights Landing architecture features high bandwidth on-package memory significantly faster than DRAM memory.
+The Cori system also features the Cray Aries interconnect, 28 PB for a Lustre-based file system, and a "burst buffer" layer of NVRAM that sits between the compute node memory and file system to accelerate I/O. Cori debuted as #6 on the Top500 list.

-From 2010 to 2013 Katie was the group leader for User Services at NERSC, a team of consultants who work directly with scientists to help them use the NERSC resources effectively and optimize applications.
+From 2010 to 2013 Katie was the group leader for User Services at NERSC, a team of consultants who work directly with scientists to help them use apply NERSC resources effectively to their research and to optimize applications.